 |Display||HDMI and display port|

 |Mechanical||69 mm x 45 mm, 260-pin edge connector|

 For further information and a comparison between the different Jetson devices, you can visit the Jetson Hardware section.

 Besides the Jetson Nano Developer Kit, you'll also need a microSD card, a power supply (5V 2A), and an ethernet cable or WiFi adapter.

 The Jetson Nano uses a microSD card as a boot device and primary storage.
 The minimum size for the microSD card is 16GB, but I would strongly recommend getting at least 32GB.
 It's also essential to get a fast microSD as this will make working on the Jetson Nano a lot more fluent.

-The Jetson Nano is powered over USB Micro-B. The power supply needs to supply 5V 2A.
-Not every power supply is capable of providing this.
-NVIDIA specifically recommends a 5V 2.5A power supply from Adafruit, but I use a Raspberry Pi power supply and it works just fine.
+To power the Jetson Nano over USB Micro-B, the power supply needs to supply 5V 2A.
+Unfortunately, not every power supply is capable of providing this.
+NVIDIA specifically recommends a 5V 2.5A power supply from Adafruit, but I use a Raspberry Pi power supply, and it works just fine.

 Ethernet cable or WiFi Adapter

 Lastly, you'll need an ethernet cable or a WiFi Adapter since the Jetson Nano doesn't come with one.
-For the WiFi Adapter, you can either use one that connects through USB, or you can use a PCIe WiFi Card like the Intel® Dual Band Wireless-AC 8265.
+For the WiFi Adapter, you can either use one that connects through USB or a PCIe WiFi Card like the Intel® Dual Band Wireless-AC 8265.